Acura Check Engine Light On Troubleshoot Guide

 Does a Check Engine Light illuminate your Acura Dashboard?
 Check engine light on an Acura can come on for a number of reasons including faulty spark plugs, bad catalytic converter, bad ignition coils, extremely dirty engine air filter, and even a loose gas cap.

 To find out why your Acura check engine light is on, you will need an inexpensive OBD2 scanner that can read and clear the codes after you fix the problem.
 In this article, we take a look at the common problem, symptoms, and how to read Acura engine codes yourself.

 Common symptoms that Acura owners notice when CEL comes on are:

 - Car Shakes

-- Check engine light, and TCS come on.
+- Check the engine light, and TCS comes on

 What problems trigger the check engine light on an Acura?

 While many possible problems will trigger the Acura check engine light, you will find some of the most common problems below.

 - Worn spark plugs

 Why is Acura Check Engine Light Flashing On and Off?